Insurance is compulsory

 - Dates: make sure the period of cover begins at the departure and ends at the return to your home country.
 Many flights take a day or two and time zones vary.
 Insurance companies may prejudice claims due to this.

-- Pre-existing medical conditions: disclose to your insurance company.
+- Pre-existing medical conditions: disclose to your insurance company (and to Secret Compass).

 Suggested insurance providers